Blavion/JSDikuMonish/README.md

 The program makes 2 monsters (DIKUmons) and make them fight.
 Some of the parameters is randomly decided.

 ## Instructions for linux
-1 Open a terminal and cd to the directory
+1. Open a terminal and cd to the directory.
-2 type the command "node main.js"
+2. type the command "node main.js".